Patty Gasso: Oklahoma (1995–present)

 In 1999, the University of Oklahoma won its third Big 12 Conference championship in five years at Oklahoma, but financial difficulties nearly ended her tenure following the 1999 season.
 Gasso noted:

 Gasso remained in Oklahoma for the 2000 season despite her husband's return to California.
-The 2000 University of Oklahoma team compiled a record of 66–8 and defeated UCLA three to one in the Women's College World Series to win the Sooners' first national softball championship.
+The 2000 University of Oklahoma team compiled a record of 66–8 and defeated UCLA three to one in the Women's College World Series to win the Sooners' first softball national championship.

 Following the national championship in 2000, the University of Oklahoma gave Gasso "a significant salary hike," and her husband was able to return to Oklahoma.
 Over the next 12 years, Gasso built the Sooners into a national softball power, winning over 40 games every year.
 The 2001 team finished with a 50–9 record, and the 2007 team finished 55–8.

 Gasso's 2012 team advanced to the finals of the Women's College World Series but lost the national championship in a close series against Alabama.
 The 2012 team finished its season with a 54–10 record.
 In late June 2012, the Oklahoma University Board of Regents extended Gasso's contract through the 2017 season.

 Gasso was inducted into the National Fastpitch Coaches Association (NFCA) Hall of Fame in 2012.

-Gasso reached a milestone on March 15, 2015 when she got her 1,000th win as the head coach of Oklahoma in a resounding win over East Carolina.
+Gasso reached a milestone on March 15, 2015, when she got her 1,000th win as the head coach of Oklahoma in a resounding win over East Carolina.

 On June 6, 2017, Gasso and the Sooner softball team swept Florida in the national championship, winning Gasso her second national championship in two years and fourth overall.

-On June 10, 2021, Gasso and the Sooner softball team defeated Florida State in the national championship, winning Gasso her fifth overall.
+On June 10, 2021, Gasso's Sooners defeated Florida State in the national championship, winning Gasso's and the school's fifth national championship.

-On June 8, 2022, Gasso's Sooners defeated the University of Texas to win the Women's College World Series, Gasso's and the school's sixth national softball championship.
+On June 8, 2022, Gasso's Sooners defeated Texas in the national championship, winning Gasso's and the school's sixth national championship.

+On June 8, 2023, Gasso's Sooners defeated Florida State in the national championship, winning Gasso's and the school's seventh national championship, and their third consecutive championship.
+They became the first team to three-peat since UCLA from 1988 to 1990.
+The 2023 team nearly finished the season undefeated with a record of 61–1.
+Their only loss came in February to Baylor, 4–3, during an early season tournament played in Waco, Texas.

+On June 6, 2024, Gasso's Sooners again defeated Texas in the national championship series, in a rematch from 2022, winning Gasso's and the school's eighth national championship.
+Gasso's eight national titles tied Arizona's Mike Candrea for the most by any coach in Division I softball history.
+With the win, Oklahoma became the first team in college softball history to four-peat.

+Team USA (2025–present)

+On February 3, 2025, Gasso was named the head coach of the United States women's national softball team through the 2028 quadrennial cycle.